 <!-- react/preact/vue with jsx --> <rect fill=red x={col} y={row} width=1 height=1 /> <!-- vue templates --> <rect fill=red :x="col" :y="row" width=1 height=1 /> <!-- lit-html, and react/preact with htm --> <rect fill=red x=${col} y=${row} width=1 height=1 />

 In addition, React, Preact, Vue, and Svelte offer a component system that allows you to create custom elements like <GridWorld> that are then expanded into HTML.
 Lit-html doesn’t do this, and instead leaves that to a separate library, LitElement.
-For my small projects, the component system doesn’t help me, as I can use regular Javascript functions and classes instead.
+For my small projects, the component system doesn’t help me, as I can use regular JavaScript functions and classes instead.
 However, for larger projects, it provides some modularity and also allows you to reuse components that others have written.
 LitElement uses standard web components that can be used with any other system, whereas React, Preact, Vue, Svelte components can only be used within their own system.

 https://component-party.dev/[11] shows a comparison of the syntax used across Svelte, React, Vue, and others.